isaacnmm/pestpolicy-hugo2XX/content/posts/best-bed-bug-powder/index.md

 ##  How to Use Bed Bug powders

 There is a wide range of powders that you can use to protect your home from being bed bug-infestedeffectively.
 To use the powders in the right way, you need to start by clearing the clutter and other mess in your bedroom and other parts of the house.
 Apply your favorite powder in the holes, crevices, under the carpet, and in stuffed toys.
-These are the [areas that the bed bugs use to hide](https://pestpolicy.com/what-causes-bed-bugs/) and reproduce.
+These are the [areas that the bed bugs use to hide](https://pestpolicy.com/what-causes-bed-bugs/)and reproduce.

 The powders should be applied in small amounts.
 However, you must ensure that you target the right areas since without that, the bed bugs will keep reproducing, and your house will not be safe.
 Regardless of the powder that you use, you are supposed to clean your house of the residue that might have been left behind after the powder's application.
 Note that some powders work faster compared to the rest.